thebroishkindacoder/Underwater-Labyrinth-of-Rage/README.md

 * There are various traps and things you need to dodge and avoid them at all cost

 ## Objective:
-* Collect all of the token
+* Collect all of the tokens

-* After you have done so, find your way to the green finish point.
+* After you have done so, find your way to the green finish point

 * You win!